 The Historical Socrates

 Socrates (470-399 BCE) is the best known figure in all of philosophy, but he wrote nothing and little is known in much detail about what he thought.

 As he is traditionally understood, Socrates claimed supreme importance for a practice he called φιλοσοφία and that translates as the "love of wisdom."
 In his devotion to the love of wisdom, Socrates neglected many of the affairs that normally figure in people's lives.
 Moreover, late in his life, in an event that made him known to posterity, he faced a death sentence from the city of Athens rather than abandon his love of wisdom.
 Socrates was tried and executed in 399 BCE.
 "The affidavit in the case [against Socrates], which is still preserved, says Favorinus [= a philosopher who flourished during the reign of the Roman emperor Hadrian (117-138 CE)], in the Metron [= the temple of Cybele at Athens, which was the depository of the state-archives], ran as follows: 'This indictment and affidavit is sworn by Meletus, the son of Meletus of Pitthos, against Socrates, the son of Sophroniscus of Alopece: Socrates is guilty of refusing to recognize the gods recognized by the state, and of introducing other new divinities.
 He is also guilty of corrupting the youth.
 The penalty demanded is death'" (Diogenes Laertius (3rd century CE), Lives of the Philosophers II.40).

 Devotion in the Face of Death

-This devotion to the love of wisdom in the face of death is not easy to understand.
-Part of the problem is that the love of wisdom itself is not easy to understand.
+This devotion to the love of wisdom in the face of death is not easy to understand because the love of wisdom itself is not easy to understand.
 Socrates himself wrote nothing, and what his contemporaries wrote about him provides an incomplete picture of what he had in mind.